 Ask Questions

-The amount of questions you ask on your course of online personal training really depends on how you want to view your coaching dynamic, for example, some of my clients simply want to outsource their decision making around health & fitness to a personal trainer and nutritionist because they want to focus on what in the context of their life would be higher leverage decisions.
+The amount of questions you ask on your course of online personal training really depends on how you want to view your coaching dynamic, for example, some of my clients simply want to outsource their decision-making around health & fitness to a personal trainer and nutritionist.
+Because they want to focus on what in the context of their life, would be higher leverage decisions.

-To expand on the point, these are some of questions I would suggest you ask your online personal trainer:
+To expand on the point, these are some of the questions I would suggest you ask your online personal trainer:

 - How were my calories and macros calculated?